corbinc1998/CarrierAssessment/README.md

 - [x] - notes
 - [x] - component test needs to look like a table
 - [x] add descriptions + qr codes

-Shipping as a single tall table trade off for a responsive table.
-Shipping with repeating numbers in columns.
-I might ship without changing the font to clearly mimic where the table is showing what the display of the device might look like.